Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 Finalization
 ------------

-Finalization is the voting process performed by specific nodes (those belonging to the finalization committee) that *finalizes* a block when a sufficently big number of members of the committee have received the block and agree on its outcome.
+Finalization is the voting process performed by nodes in the *finalization committee* that *finalizes* a block when a sufficiently big number of members of the committee have received the block and agree on its outcome.
 Newer blocks must have the finalized block as an ancestor to ensure the integrity of the chain.
-For more information about this process, check :ref:`glossary_finalization`.
+For more information about this process, check the :ref:`glossary_finalization` section.

 The finalization committee is formed by the bakers that have a certain staked amount.
 This specifically implies that in order to participate in the